nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 - error
 - none

-Note, Neosync uses `slog/logger` for all of it's logging and does not natively support `trace`.
-The adapter will set it to debug level - 1.

 **Note** - When turning on database logging, the statements **include arguments**.
-So if planning to run this in any production environment, you may leak, PII or other sensitive information.
+So if planning to run this in any production environment, you may leak PII or other sensitive information.
+Work is in progress to allow omitting the arguments from the logging to include only statements.